grocy/grocy-desktop/README.md

 ### How this works technically

-grocy-desktop is a .Net Windows Forms application.
+Grocy Desktop is a .Net Windows Forms application.
 It uses [CefSharp](https://github.com/cefsharp/CefSharp) as an integrated browser and utilizes [nginx](https://nginx.org) and [PHP](https://www.php.net/) (FastCGI)  to host grocy.
 The UWP app (`.appx` package to be distributed through the Microsoft Store) is built using [Desktop Bridge](https://docs.microsoft.com/en-us/windows/msix/desktop/source-code-overview), all needed dependencies/manifests are located in the `appx_dependencies` folder.

 ### What the installer does